Robbie Robertson: Film appearances

 After the release of The Last Waltz, MGM/UA, who released the film, viewed Robertson as a potential film actor, and provided Robertson with an office on the MGM lot.
 During this time, Martin Scorsese's agent, Harry Ulfand, contacted Robertson about the idea of producing a dramatic film about traveling carnivals, which Robertson was drawn to because of his childhood experiences working in carnivals.
-The screenplay for the film Carny was directed by documentary filmmaker Robert Kaylor.
+The result was the film Carny, directed by documentary filmmaker Robert Kaylor.

 Although Robertson was initially only intended to be the producer of Carny, he ended up becoming the third lead actor in the film, playing the role of Patch, the patch man.
 Gary Busey played "Frankie", the carnival bozo and Patch's best friend.
 Jodie Foster was selected to play the role of Donna, a small town girl who runs away to join the carnival and threatens to come between the two friends.
 The film cast real life carnies alongside professional film actors, which created a difficult atmosphere on set.
 Carny opened to theaters on June 13, 1980.
 Also in 1980, Warner Bros released a soundtrack album for Carny, which is co-credited to Robertson and composer Alex North, who wrote the orchestral score for the film.
 The soundtrack was re-released on compact disc by Real Gone Music in 2015.

 In November 2024, Robertson posthumously appeared in the documentary Return of the King: The Fall and Rise of Elvis Presley.

 In October 2025, Robertson would posthumously appear in the documentary series Mr. Scorsese.